 - a substantial interest in voting power and the power to direct the financial and/or operating policies of the company.

-- Companies cannot hire an intern who is the spouse, child, grandchild, sibling, niece, nephew, or spouse of a child, grandchild, sibling, niece, or nephew of ANY employee of the company.
+- Companies cannot hire an intern who is the spouse, child, grandchild, sibling, niece, nephew, cousin or spouse of a child, grandchild, sibling, niece, nephew, or cousin of ANY employee of the company.

 - Interns cannot participate in more than one subsidized internship in the same Program Year.

 - Interns cannot participate in more than two subsidized internships (over two Program Years) with the same company.